Fishergate Baptist Church

 Fishergate Baptist Church in Fishergate, Preston, Lancashire, England was an active Baptist church for more than 150 years, but is now redundant.
-The church is recorded in the National Heritage List for England as a designated Grade II listed building, the lowest of its three grades of listing.
+The church is recorded in the National Heritage List for England as a designated Grade II listed building.
+Since 2018 it has housed a French-themed bistro.

 History

 The church was built in 1857–58 to a design by James Hibbert and Nathan Rainford.
-It was for many years an active church, but has been redundant since 2011.
-The church was advertised for sale in 2011, at a price of £500,000.
-Reverend Phil Jump said the building had a basement which had been home to many voluntary groups and that it would be "a shame to see them without a base".
-The church was for a number of years the focal point for outreach activities for the homeless in the city.
+It was for many years an active church, but has been redundant since 2011, when it was advertised for sale, at a price of £500,000.
+The Reverend Phil Jump said the church basement had housed a number of volunteer groups which would be impacted by its closure.
+These included groups which supported the homeless in Preston.

+The church was later altered, by David Cox Architects Ltd of Preston, in a scheme shortlisted for an International Restaurant Design Award.
+In August 2018 it saw the opening of French-gastro chain Bistro Pierre, making it one of the largest restaurants in the city.

 Architecture

 Exterior

 Fishergate Baptist Church is built in sandstone with slate roofs, and is in Italian Romanesque style.
 It has a rectangular plan, is in two storeys with a basement, and has a symmetrical entrance front facing the street.
 Eight steps lead up to a double doorway, each door having an arch in Mozarabic style, and both contained in a round-headed arch.
 Flanking the doorway are two round-arched windows on each side.
 The doorways and windows have pilasters with carved imposts, and above them is a cornice.
 The upper part of the entrance front contains corner pilasters and a pediment, the pediment containing a large wheel window and two smaller ones, all with hood moulds.
 The rear of the church is gabled; the gable also contains a large wheel window, and two two-light mullioned windows.
 Along the sides of the church are gabled projections, each containing a pair of windows.
 At the southeast corner of the church is a tower.
 In the ground floor of the tower is a round-arched doorway, in the first stage is a single lancet window, and in the second stage are pairs of lancets; all of these are in Mozarabic style.
 On each side of the third stage there is a clock face with a pair of oculi above, all with hood moulds.
 Over these is a cornice with carvings of birds projecting from the corners, and a tall pyramidal roof.